 Paid-in capital includes any premium received from a capital stock issue.
-Any transaction cost is reduced from the paid-in capital, net from any related income tax benefit.
+Any transaction cost related to the shares issuance is reduced from the paid-in capital, net from any related income tax benefit.

 Retained earnings include all current and prior year earnings (losses), decreased by losses and transfers to other equity accounts.